 After a challenging campaign against a 38-year incumbent, Tony was first elected to the State Senate in 2010.
 As a freshman senator, he was appointed ranking member of the Cities and Environmental Conservation Committees.
 Re-elected in 2012 and 2014, Tony has continued his dedicated service to the people of the 11th Senatorial District.

 In early 2014, Tony joined the Independent Democratic Conference, a coalition of five Democratic Senators focused on bipartisanship and efficiency in the Senate.
 The group is committed to bettering the lives of working-class families across the state through progressive legislation such as the DREAM Act and increasing the minimum wage.

-Tony currently serves as the Chair of the Ethics Committee, Vice Chair of the Environmental Conservation Committee and is a member of the Banks, Cultural Affairs, Educations, Elections,
+Tony currently serves as the Chair of the Children and Families Committee, Vice Chair of the Environmental Conservation Committee and is a member of the Banks, Cultural Affairs, Educations, Elections,

 Housing, Insurance, Judiciary, Transportation, New York City Education Sub-Committee, Insurance, and Libraries Select Committee.
 Tony is also Chair of the Senate Task Force on the Delivery of Social Services to New York City, the first-ever task force of its kind.
 The task force aims to identify challenges and improve access to social services programs such as food stamps, affordable housing, Medicare and public assistance.
 In his first five years in Albany, Tony has been proud to have been a part of five on-time State budgets.

 Tony is recognized by leading environmental groups as having led the successful fight in the legislature to stop hydrofracking from occurring in our State, an extremely dangerous natural gas toxic drilling practice that poses a dangerous risk to our drinking water and the environment.